johnae/spook/README.md

 in your project directory to create an example Spookfile.
 Then tailor it to your needs.
 After that you just run spook without arguments in that directory.
 The default Spookfile is a basic example that might work for a Rails app.

-The Spookfile should be written in [moonscript](https://github.com/leafo/moonscript).
-It comes with a simple DSL as well as just straight moonscript for just about anything you can do in Lua and/or MoonScript.
+The Spookfile should be written in [MoonScript](https://github.com/leafo/moonscript).
+It comes with a simple DSL as well as just straight MoonScript for just about anything you can do in Lua and/or MoonScript.
 Hooking in to the notifications api is easy and it's also easy to implement your own notifiers.

 This is the Spookfile used to test spook itself: